AEL-Kassem/Advanced-Javascript/README.md

 i will put here many examples as possible to test the functionality of the modern Javascript.

-To run your code via Terminal in your Visual Studio code just install;
+To run your code via Terminal in your Visual Studio code and keep it running while testing your functions just install;
 - node js =>> https://nodejs.org/en/
 - vscode  =>> https://code.visualstudio.com/

 Follow instructions:
 open vscode
 1. new Folder
+2. sandbox.js
-2. npm init -y
+3. npm init -y
-3. npm install nodemon
+4. npm install nodemon

 go to package.json and replace the following code to run your javascript file every time you want to test any functionality from your project